-Jiachen Li is currently a final-year Ph.D. candidate at the University of California, Berkeley.
-He will join Stanford University as a Postdoctoral Scholar at Stanford University in November 2021.
+Jiachen Li is currently a Postdoctoral Scholar at Stanford University.
+He obtained his Ph.D. degree in robotics at the University of California, Berkeley.
 His current research interest lies at the intersection of machine learning, computer vision, graph neural network, reinforcement learning, control and optimization and their applications to scene understanding, relational reasoning / interaction modeling, motion prediction, sequential decision making for intelligent autonomous systems (e.g. autonomous vehicles, mobile robots).
 He has spent time as a research intern at Toyota Research Institute, Honda Research Institute US, and Waymo LLC.

 Xinshuo Weng is a 3rd-year Ph.D. student at Carnegie Mellon University working on 3D computer vision and graph neural networks.
 She previously worked at Facebook Reality Lab as a research engineer and completed her master’s degree at CMU.
 Her recent research is about applying Graph Neural Networks for object interaction modeling in perception (3D object detection and multi-object tracking).
 She has been awarded a Qualcomm Innovation Fellowship (2020 - 2021).